 - 24/7 email, live chat, and phone support

-BigCommerce, though, provides a huge advantage to its users by providing 24/7 phone, email, and live chat support.
-When you sign up for a free trial, you are entitled to have a 10-minute call with its experts to discuss your business, goals, and how BigCommerce can help you succeed.
+The provider offers a huge advantage to its users by having 24/7 phone, email, and live chat support.
+When you sign up for a free trial, you are entitled to a 10-minute call with its experts to discuss your business and goals and how BigCommerce can help you succeed.

-If you are subscribed to its highest plan (Enterprise), you are provided priority support.
-You are given an onboarding consultant and prioritized phone calls with its most senior and highly-trained support staff.
+If you subscribe to its highest plan (Enterprise), you are provided priority support.
+This is in the form of an onboarding consultant and prioritized phone calls with its most senior and highly trained support staff.

 BigCommerce is one of the most popular ecommerce platforms based on the number of reviews online.
-A majority of user reviews reflect satisfaction with the platform, citing its customization, zero transaction fees, and 24/7 support as strong advantages.
-Most of them also agree that while the ability to customize is great, it presents a steep learning curve for those that are not familiar with the level of customization you can do with the platform, such as setting up SEO and custom fields.
+A majority of user reviews reflect satisfaction with the platform—citing its customization, zero transaction fees, and 24/7 support as strong advantages.
+Most customers agree that while the ability to customize is great, it presents a steep learning curve for those that are not familiar with the level of customization you can do with the platform, such as setting up SEO and custom fields.

 At the time of publication, BigCommerce reviews earned the following scores on popular user review sites:

 - Capterra: 4.4 out of 5 based on nearly 300 reviews

 - G2: 4.2 out of 5 based on a little over 450 reviews

 - TrustRadius: 8.0 out of 10 based on close to 650 reviews